resource-watch/slate/source/includes/api/_dataset.md

 <a href="https://earthengine.google.com/"><img src="https://earthengine.google.com/static/images/GoogleEarthEngine_Grey_108.png" class="logo-third"/></a>
 Google Earth Engine combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities and makes it available for scientists, researchers, and developers to detect changes, map trends, and quantify differences on the Earth's surface.

+### NexGDDP
+**(connectorType: 'rest', provider: 'nexgddp')**
+The NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP) dataset is comprised of downscaled climate scenarios for the globe that are derived from the General Circulation Model (GCM) runs conducted under the Coupled Model Intercomparison Project Phase 5 (CMIP5) and across two of the four greenhouse gas emissions scenarios known as Representative Concentration Pathways (RCPs).

 ### Rasdaman
 **(connectorType: 'rest', provider: 'rasdaman')** Rasdaman ('raster data manager') is a database with capabilities for storage, manipulation and retrieval of multidimensional arrays.